ryueran/BB_self_defined_protocol/README.md

 (anyone who sees this, please read 2.
 Chapter of C++ Primer, it helps a lot about memory safety with different data types, please, please, it is very very very very important for embedded system development)

-Thanks to this company and to the interviewers and the presentation from Bjarne Stroustrup, thank everyone who let me know where I still need to go deep into to complete my knowledge system
+Thanks to this company and to the interviewers and the presentation from Bjarne Stroustrup (https://www.youtube.com/watch?v=I8UvQKvOSSw), thank everyone who let me know where I still need to go deep into to complete my knowledge system

 I don't know if someone from this company would see this, but all the best wishes to this company, a company with this high standard of development